 Will I be notified if the proposed pipeline might affect my property?

 Yes.
 Landowners whose property may be affected by the proposed route will be contacted by a Williams land representative requesting permission for company representatives to conduct various surveys on their property.
-All potentially affected landowners will receive information from FERC and from Williams advising that their property may be affected by the pipeline project.
+All potentially affected landowners will receive information from Williams advising that their property may be affected by the pipeline project.
 It will also include the dates and locations of public meetings and instructions for obtaining more information.

 What is the purpose of pipeline surveys?